cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 }
 ```

 You compile this code into a machine readable binary.
-I'll call it *container*, we are going to use C++ compiler because it allows some syntactic sugar.
+I'll call it *container*.
+We are going to use the GNU C++ compiler because it allows some syntactic sugar:

 ```sh
 g++ container.cc -o container
 ```

-Now test our process.
+Now test our binary:

 ```sh
 ./container
 # Hello World!
 ```

-The binary will get loaded into memory and become a process, the process write ``` Hello World ``` into the standard output back and exit.
+The binary will get loaded into memory and become a *process*.
+The process writes ``` Hello World ``` into the standard output stream and exits.

 ## Cloning processes

-Cloning a process in Linux work like this, let say you execute program with two functions **fn_a** and **fn_b** and we want to execute this two functions in parallel.
+Cloning a process in Linux works like this.
+Let's say you execute a program with two functions; **fn_a** and **fn_b**.
+We want to execute these two functions in parallel:

 ```
   +---------+